OpenGradient/veil/README.md

 **Drop-in confidential, self-verifying inference for AI agents.**

 Point any OpenAI SDK at `og-veil` with one env var.
-Your prompts are encrypted end-to-end to an attested TEE enclave, and every response is cryptographically verified before it reaches your code.
+Your prompts are encrypted via Oblivious HTTP end-to-end to an attested TEE enclave, and every response is cryptographically verified before it reaches your code.
 You trust math - not us, the host, or the network.
 Your agent's code doesn't change.